kbanach/tests-dictionary/README.md

 Acceptance tests (aka.
 E2E tests):
 * black box tests, that interact with the system as end-consumer would (e.g. by webbrowser, hitting API endpoints with proper requests, etc.)
 * their failure might be totally random, due to network issues, other processes running on same machine, weird data in DB
-* gives a tip that something changed in user experience - it requires deeper look
+* gives a tip that something changed in user experience - it requires a deeper look
 * gives certainty that from user perspective system is behaving "as before"
 * expensive to setup, average to write, expensive to maintain